Born in Blagoveschensk, Russia, on 17.08.1948

 He has taught at schools of music in Russia, the US, Europe, Australia and New Zealand, and currently is Professor of Music and the Director of Classical Music Performance at the University of London.

 As soloist Ivashkin has performed in London's Royal Festival Hall, Queen Elizabeth Hall, the Barbican Centre and Wigmore Hall, Birmingham's Symphony Hall, the Concertgebouw, Amsterdam, Queens Hall, Edinburgh, Vredenburg, Utrecht, Philharmonic Hall, Berlin, Musikhalle, Hamburg, Philharmonic Hall, Cologne, Dvorak Hall, Prague, Moscow Conservatory Great Hall and the St Petersburg Great Philharmonic Hall.
 He has played the Dvorak Concerto in Prague, Myaskovsky's Cello Concerto in Birmingham (Symphony Hall), and has toured the United Kingdom and Ireland with Shostakovich's First Cello Concerto and Tchaikovsky's Rococo Variations.
 He presented a world premiere of the Brahms Cello Concerto in Hamburg (followed by performances in Moscow, with Russian State SO, in St Petersburg, with St Petersburg Philharmonic Orchestra, and in Auckland, with Auckland Philharmonia) and performed Beethoven's Triple Concerto at the Amsterdam Concertgebouw with the Berlin Symphony Orchestra, Derek Han (piano) and Massimo Quarta (violin).
 Highlights of Ivashkin's recent tours included performances of two Shostakovich's Cello Concertos in the USA, three of Gubaidulina's Cello Concertos at the BBC SO Festival in the Barbican Centre in London, in Holland and in Italy (all — in presence of the composer), the Schumann Concerto in Utrecht and St Petersburg, a Canadian tour (as a cellist and a conductor), world premiere of new version of Penderecki's Largo (Cello Concerto), under the baton of the composer; the performance of Schnittke's Second Cello Concerto with London Philharmonic Orchestra under Vladimir Jurowski in Royal Festival Hall, and concerts, recordings and masterclasses in France, Germany, Greece, New Zealand, Singapore, South Africa, Russia, and UK.
 In June 2012 Ivashkin performed two new cello concertos with Valery Gergiev and the Mariinsky Orchestra.
-The first performance of Gabriel Prokofiev's new Concerto for cello and orchestra, along with new version of his grandfather, Sergei Prokofiev's Cello Concertino (1952), is planned for May 2013.
+The first performance of Gabriel Prokofiev's new Concerto for cello and orchestra, along with new version of his grandfather, Sergei Prokofiev's Cello Concertino (1952), was presented in Great Hall of St Petersburg Philharmonia in May 2013.

 Alexander Ivashkin is also well known as a conductor.
 He conducts orchestras and choruses in Great Britain, Russia, Australia, New Zealand, Canada, Armenia, and Azerbaijan.